70aa-editCROPSQUARE2.jpg

 MASTERS STUDENT (2017)

 Hossai completed a Masters of Research project focused on uncovering disease mechanisms in genetically modified MND mice.
-She continued on to undertake a PhD at the Australian Institute of Health Innovation.

 Internship and winter/summer studentsHIPS